 With the introduction of DMExpress, customers could address a broader range of data sources and targets, a wider array of reporting options, metadata management and a more usable job management console at the fastest possible speeds.

 Syncsort technology extracts, transforms, cleanses and loads data so fast that DMExpress earned the ETL World Record in 2008, transferring 5.4TB of raw data into a Vertica Analytic Database on an HP c-class BladeSystem in just 57 minutes.
 This feat shattered the previous World Record, held by Microsoft, which transformed 2.36TB in an hour and cost $636/GB/hr.
 The record-setting Syncsort-Vertica-HP solution cost $46/GB/hr and validated Syncsort’s ability to provide optimal performance and maximum return on investment.

 Integrating Big Data…Smarter for today’s most successful organizations.

 Today, Syncsort is expanding our Big Data Integration solutions to provide data-intensive organizations across the big data continuum with a smarter way to collect and process the ever-expanding data avalanche.
 With thousands of deployments across all major platforms, including mainframe, Syncsort helps customers around the world to overcome the architectural limits of today’s ETL and Hadoop environments, empowering their organizations to drive better business outcomes in less time, with less resources and lower TCO.

-Headquartered in New Jersey, Syncsort has international subsidiaries in the United Kingdom, France and Germany, with support centers across the United States and the Netherlands.
+Headquartered in Pearl River, NY, Syncsort has international subsidiaries in the United Kingdom, France and Germany, with support centers across the United States and the Netherlands.